Closing Line Value in Soccer — Why It’s Harder Than You Think

 CLV Edge +3.33%

-Importantly, this reflects price efficiency — not outcome prediction.
-Your team could still lose.
-CLV tracks whether you beat the market’s final evaluation after bookmaker margin (vig) and information adjustments.
+Importantly, CLV reflects price efficiency, not outcome prediction.
+Your team can still lose, your total can still miss, and your read can still be correct from an expected value standpoint.
+CLV tracks whether you beat the market’s final evaluation after bookmaker margin and information adjustments.

-How to Measure Closing Line Value (CLV) Step-by-Step
+How to Measure Closing Line Value Step by Step

-1. Step 1: Record your bet price.
-Note the decimal odds at the time you placed your wager.
+1. Record your bet price.
+Note the decimal odds when you placed the wager.

-2. Step 2: Record the closing odds.
+2. Record the closing odds.
 Check the final market price at kickoff.

-3. Step 3: Convert both prices to implied probability.
-Use the formula: 1 ÷ Decimal Odds.
+3. Convert both numbers to implied probability.
+Use 1 ÷ decimal odds.

-4. Step 4: Compare the probabilities.
-If the closing implied probability is higher than your bet’s implied probability, you achieved positive CLV.
+4. Compare the probabilities.
+If the closing implied probability is higher than your original bet’s implied probability, you captured positive CLV.

 Moneyline vs Asian Handicap CLV